bastoica/wasabi/sosp24_ae_instructions.md

 ## Getting Started

-WASABI was originally developed, compiled, built, and tested on the Ubuntu 20.25 distribution.
-While not agnostic to the operating system, guidelines in this document are written with this distribution in mind.
+WASABI was originally developed, compiled, built, and tested on the Ubuntu 22.04 distribution.
+While not agnostic to the operating system, guidelines in this document are written assuming this distribution.

 Create a new directory structure, clone this repository, and switch to the `sosp24-ae` brach by running,
 ```